 This type of forest forms the distinctive element of the protected area so that it can be considered one of the most important protected areas, for as it contains the most significant group of century trees of pine larch trees.
 Although it’s a forest of a small, modest area (just 5.16.60 hectares), within its area it’s possible to distinguish four different developmental stages.

 Constitutes, by far, the most characteristic and important element of the SCI ( Sites of Community Importance), but also of the entire Sila.

-It consists of 35 larch pine trees, with ages ranging from 350 to 400 years old, with a diameter up to 190 cm. and heights of over 43 meters.
+It consists of about 60 larch pine trees, with ages ranging from 350 to 400 years old, with a diameter up to 2 m. and heights of over 43 meters.
 Beyond the size of these trees, this site is of great importance because, since on a limited surface area, we find a large number of trees of exceptional size.

 The pine forest held an important protective function of the nearby homes and offered shelter for the livestock.
 Its origin is presumably anthropic, while its preservation in time is certainly linked to human action.

 All the subjects have characteristics of accentuated age and some plants evidence signs of obvious decay.
 Therefore, we can expect that in the future, some of these trees may collapse under atmospherical actions.